Take a 1-min quiz to get a Weight Loss Plan! Male Female

 • Why am I so tired 3 days before my period?

 These hormones can cause changes in energy levels, mood, and sleep patterns.
-Eating a balanced diet and getting enough rest can help alleviate these symptoms.
+Eating a balanced diet and getting enough rest can help alleviate discomfort.

 The Bottom Line